mesos/kafka/README.md

 Failed Broker Recovery
 ------------------------
-When the broker fails, the kafka mesos scheduler assumes that the failure is recoverable so as to keep placement of the broker.
+When the broker fails, kafka mesos scheduler assumes that the failure is recoverable.
+Scheduler will try to restart broker after waiting failoverDelay (i.e. 30s, 2m) on any matched slave.
+Initially waiting delay is equal to failoverDelay setting.
+After each serial failure it doubles until it reaches failoverMaxDelay value.

-The scheduler will start another broker on the same node after waiting failoverDelay (i.e 30s, 2m).
-After each failure the delay doubles for failoverMaxTries or until failoverMaxDelay.
-After the failure limit is reached the scheduler will scheduler the broker on another slave.
+If failoverMaxTries is defined and serial failure count exceeds it, broker will be deactivated.

+Following failover settings exists:
 ```
---failoverDelay
---failoverMaxTries
---failoverMaxDelay
+--failoverDelay    - initial failover delay to wait after failure, required
+--failoverMaxDelay - max failover delay, required
+--failoverMaxTries - max failover tries to deactivate broker, optional
 ```

 Navigating the CLI